Safe Havens: They’re Not Your Only Option.

 - You determine the permanent home for your baby.

 - Your social workers help will be free of charge.

 - You will know your rights and options.

 - You can consent to terminate your rights voluntarily.

 - You’re in control of what kind of relationship you want with your baby.

 - You will have a social worker appointed to you that will work with you directly, not just on the phone.

 - You will have transportation to appointments and referrals to any other social services that you may need or request free of charge.

-- If you chose an open adoption, you will be able to stay in contact with the adoptive family by letters and pictures and in-person visits if you wish.
+- If you chose an open adoption, you will be able to stay in contact with the adoptive family by letters and pictures and in-person visits.

-Ultimately, we want children to be safe and in good care.
+In short, we want children to be safe and in good care.
 But we also want you to be safe and in good care as well – mentally and physically.
-If you are facing an unplanned pregnancy and are worried about caring for your baby, continue to research your options.
+Continue to research your options.
 You have many options available for you to decide which is best for you and your baby.